Knight's dinner in the castle Lockenhaus in Burgenland

 At Lockenhaus Castle people eat from wooden plates

-We take a seat at the second table, on which simple wooden plates and several racks are already distributed, on which the food is served.
-In between there are candlesticks with thick candles that illuminate the vault in Lockenhaus Castle.
-Plaster was probably not yet known at that time, because the walls of the room consist only of bricks roughly laid on top of each other, on which previous guests have immortalized themselves.
-A rustic environment that makes you curious about what's coming.
-Before long, we too are offered wine, which we should drink properly in earthen beakers.
-Apparently we should eat like in the Middle Ages, because next to our wooden plates there are only knives and spoons.
+We take a seat at the second table, which already has simple wooden plates and several racks on which the food is served.
+In between there are candle holders with thick candles that illuminate the vault in Lockenhaus Castle.
+Plaster was probably not known at that time, as the walls of the room consist only of bricks roughly stacked on top of each other, on which previous guests have immortalized themselves.
+A rustic environment that makes you curious about what's to come.
+It doesn't take long before we are also offered wine, which we are supposed to drink heartily in earthenware cups.
+Apparently we're supposed to eat like in the Middle Ages, because there are only knives and spoons next to our wooden plates.
 There are no forks, just like the Templars.

 And then it's served up: big wooden plates with pies of all kinds - stuffed with minced meat and herbs or with small cut vegetables and herbs and seasoned with salt.
 There was no more spices in the Middle Ages for the average consumer.
 But it tastes amazingly good.
 As a second course we get a huge wooden plate with all sorts of meats: poultry, sausages and pork in thick, dripping slices.
 Who wants to participate here, should not be a vegetarian, because this is really hearty.
 Since we had eaten during the day but wise foresight, we grab and let us taste the meal.